franciscozuccala/inhibitor-plugin/README.md

-# Inhibitor
+# Inhibitor-plugin

 [![](https://jitpack.io/v/franciscozuccala/inhibitor.svg)](https://jitpack.io/#franciscozuccala/inhibitor)

-Inhibitor is a gradle plugin, that allows your library or application to use a Github repository as a Nexus and upload and use dependencies remotely
+Inhibitor-plugin is a gradle plugin, that allows your library or application to use a Github repository as a Nexus and upload and use dependencies remotely

 ## How to use it